bruno192000/portfolio-2021/README.md

 # My-portfolio-2021

 ## <h2>Description</h2>
 <p> This is my first time making a portfolio from scratch.
-As a begginer in this course, I tried to use all what i learned in my first 2 weeks.
+As a begginer in this course, I tried to use all what i learned.
 </p>
  <li>
             <a href="#expect">What to expect</a>